-All meta-analytic models were constructed using the ‘rma.mv’ function in the package metafor (version 3.8-1)[10].
+All meta-analytic models were constructed using the ‘rma.mv’ function in the package metafor (version 3.8-1)[13].
 In all models we included phylogeny, species, study, and observation as random effects.
-We created a phylogenetic correlation matrix of species in the data set using the Open Tree of Life [11].
-We used the rotl package (version 3.0.12) [12] to access the Open Tree of Life in R. Branch lengths were calculated for trees using the ‘compute.brlen’ function in the ape package (version 5.6.2)[13].
+We created a phylogenetic correlation matrix of species in the data set using the Open Tree of Life [14].
+We used the rotl package (version 3.0.12) [15] to access the Open Tree of Life in R. Branch lengths were calculated for trees using the ‘compute.brlen’ function in the ape package (version 5.6.2)[16].
 Using the ape ‘vcv’ function, we built a correlation matrix of phylogenetic relatedness among species which was included in our models.
 We compared three intercept models where we accounted for 1) species, 2) phylogeny, and 3) species and phylogeny (Table S2).
 7we used the function AIC scores from metafor[4] to evaluate which model was the best fit for the data.

 We estimated the overall meta-analytic mean and calculated measures of heterogeneity by constructing prediction intervals and calculating I2 from our MLMA models (Nakagawa & Santos 2012; Noble et al. 2022).
-I2 allowed us to estimate the proportion of variation explained by species differences, phylogeny, and study-specific effects while accounting for known sampling variance14,15].
+I2 allowed us to estimate the proportion of variation explained by species differences, phylogeny, and study-specific effects while accounting for known sampling variance[17,18].
 Prediction intervals were calculated using metafor whereas I2 was calculated using the orchaRd package (version 2.0).

 We then fit MLMR models by including the same random effects, but adding in a single moderator (i.e., predictor) at a time.
 The models included those with the following moderator variables: thermal trait measurement type (Tpref or CTmax), climate zone (temperate or tropical), and life stage when thermal physiological trait measurements took place (hatchling, juvenile or adult).
-We explored publication bias using visual interpretation using a funnel plot and a modified version of Eggers regression [16] that included a multi-level meta-regression model with sampling variance or sampling standard error as a moderator[14].
+We explored publication bias using visual interpretation using a funnel plot and a modified version of Eggers regression [19] that included a multi-level meta-regression model with sampling variance or sampling standard error as a moderator[17].